the-teachingRSE-project/competencies/competencies.md

 may require mastery in refactoring techniques and in the usage of specialised code transformation tools.

 #### Web-development RSE
-This RSE is skilled in web applications, front- and/or backend, and/or building and using APIs, for example for research data portals or big research projects.
+This RSE is skilled in the development of web applications and/or mobile apps.
-A deep knowledge of web development skills is a required additional skill for this RSE.
+They have expertise in one or more of frontend development, backend development and the design or implementation of APIs, for example to support research data portals or big research projects.
 Since a lot of web services for research may be accessible to a large audience or even to the public, this RSE is also familiar with aspects relating to cybersecurity, usability and accessibility.
 Not only do they need to balance these concerns while adhering to their values from @sec:values, but they also need to efficiently communicate the decisions made to stakeholders.

 #### Legal-RSE
-All RSEs are a go-to person for questions about licensing, in particular when mixing software components that use different licences.
+RSEs are often the go-to person for questions about software licensing, in particular when mixing software components that use different licences.
 But with the rising requirements from legislation, we foresee the need for RSEs that still have a background in RSE but extend it with a knowledge of legal processes that cover corner cases and go beyond applying Best Practice guides.
 These requirements may arise in the area of publication of research software,